cloudposse/build-harness/templates/README.md

  2. **Clone** the project to your own machine
  3. **Commit** changes to your own branch
  4. **Push** your work back up to your fork
- 5. Submit a **Pull request** so that we can review your changes
+ 5. Submit a **Pull Request** so that we can review your changes

-**NOTE:** Be sure to merge the latest from "upstream" before making a pull request!
+**NOTE:** Be sure to merge the latest changes from "upstream" before making a pull request!

 {{ if eq (ds "config").license "APACHE2" }}
 ## License